-The 2,000-acre park is a wealth of history as it commemorates the Johnsonville Depot, the Battle of Johnsonville and the historic town of the area that was established 1864-1944.
+The 2,000-acre Johnsonville State Historic Park is a wealth of history as it commemorates the Johnsonville Depot, the Battle of Johnsonville and the historic town of the area that was established 1864-1944.
 Explore these historic treasures on the 8-mile Historic Johnsonville Trail as you embark on natural surfaces.
 Travel along the 2-mile Civil War Forts Trail or the 0.5-mile African-American Cemetery Loop Trail.

 Hikes in and near Memphis

 More than 40 miles of trails encompass this wildlife haven, Shelby Farms Park in East Memphis, including paved and unpaved.
 For more adventure, hit up the Wolf River Trails, which wind through the Lucius Burch Jr. State Natural Area.
 If you had more of a stroll in mind, mosey around the Hyde Lake Loop, which is especially breathtaking at sunset.

 The longest trail in Fort Pillow State Park is the moderate 9-mile hike along the Red Trail.
 Learn the history of the area thanks to the well-preserved breastworks and reconstructed inner fort.
 Transport through history as the park offers Civil War artifact viewings along with a cannon and interpretive displays related to the Fort.